rupestre-campos/satellite-image-viewer/README.md

 # satellite image viewer
 Simple app to show recent satellite images

+## Demo app
+You can test the demo hosted on streamlit [here] (https://satellite-image-viewer.streamlit.app/).

 ## Instalation
 How to run in debian based linux distros
 Recomended Python version: Python 3.10 or above